lpdon/stdf2xml/README.md

 First git project

 The idea is to a create a C++ tool to convert STDF v4 files to a more "human-friendly" XML.

+**pugixml** was used to create the nodes.

 STDF records implemented so far:
 - FAR